SeaBoiii/seaboiii.github.io/novel/the-abix-chronicle/Chapter28.md

 ---
+layout: chapter
+novel: the-abix-chronicle
+order: 28
-title: Chapter 28 - Our Version of Forever
+Title: Chapter 28 - Our Version of Forever
-layout: default
 ---

 ### **Chapter 28: Our Version of Forever**